Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Quantum boundary length and area bounds

 \begin{proof}[Proof of Lemma~\ref{lem::metric_hull_volume}] For each $r > 0$, we let $B_r$ be the quantum length of the outer boundary of $\Gamma_r$.
 Fix $r > 0$.
 Then we know from Lemma~\ref{lem::boundary_length_radius} that there exist constants $c_0,c_1 > 0$ such that

 Suppose that $X$ is a $3/2$-stable L\'evy process with only downward jumps and let $\prstart{x}{\cdot}$ be the law under which $X_0 = x$.
-Let $W$ have law $\pr{\cdot \giv X \geq 0}$ and write $\prstart{w}{\cdot}$ for the law of $W$ under which $W_0 = w$.
+Let $W$ have law $\pr{\cdot \giv X \geq 0}$ (see \cite{bertoin96levy} for a careful definition of this law) and write $\prstart{w}{\cdot}$ for the law of $W$ under which $W_0 = w$.
 Then we know that the law of $B$ is equal to the law of $W$ under $\p^0$ after performing the time change as in~\eqref{eqn::csbp_to_levy} (recall the importance of this time-change in the context of $\QLE(8/3,0)$, as discussed around~\eqref{eqn::qle_time_change}).
 Fix $t \geq 1$.
 It then follows from~\eqref{eqn::mhv_bl_small} that the probability that $W$ hits $r^2 / t$ before the time which corresponds to when $\Gamma$ has quantum radius $r$ is at least $1- c_0 \exp(-c_1 t^{1/2})$.

 We are now going to argue that, by possibly adjusting the values of $c_0,c_1 > 0$, we have that the probability that $W$ takes less than $r^3 / t^3$ units of time to hit $r^2/t$ is at most $c_0 \exp(-c_1 t)$.
 To see this, we let $\tau$ be the first time that $W$ hits $r^2/(2t)$.
 Then it suffices to show that the probability that $W$ starting from $r^2/(2t)$ takes less than $r^3 / t^3$ time to hit $r^2 / t$ is at most $c_0 \exp(-c_1 t)$.
 Since the probability that a $3/2$-stable L\'evy process with only downward jumps starting from $r^2 / (2t)$ to hit $r^2/t$ before hitting $0$ is uniformly positive in $r > 0$ and $t \geq 1$ (by scaling), it suffices to show that the probability that $X$ starting from $r^2 / (2t)$ hits $r^2/t$ in less than $r^3 / t^3$ time is at most $c_0 \exp(-c_1 t)$.
 This, in turn, follows from Lemma~\ref{lem::stable_maximum}.